airtribe-projects/news-aggregator-api-Prarama/README.md

 # News Aggregator API

-A simple and robust RESTful API that aggregates news from GNews.io and serves personalized feeds based on user preferences.
+A simple and robust restful API that aggregates news from GNews.io and serves personalized feeds based on user preferences.

 ## Project Structure